AugurProject/augur-walkthrough/account.md

 # Testing Accounts:

 This section of the walk through focuses on the Account Page and it's functions.
+All of the Account functions should be tested with each authentication method.

 ## Authentication:

-When you first load up the UI, assuming you haven't enabled and logged into metamask, you should be greated with the categories page and your side bar should only have two options.
+Load up the UI and make sure you're logged out of any authentication method.
+You should be greated with the categories page and your side bar should only have two options.

 *Verify:*
 - [ ] when not logged into an account, only "Markets" and "Account" should be options on the sidebar